cyberark/secretless-broker/README.md

-2017/10/27 14:17:07 Provide a Conjur access token as the password 2017/10/27 14:17:07 Provide a Conjur access token for an unauthorized user PASS ok    github.com/kgilpin/secretless-pg  0.318s
+2017/10/27 14:17:07 Provide a Conjur access token as the password 2017/10/27 14:17:07 Provide a Conjur access token for an unauthorized user PASS ok    github.com/kgilpin/secretless  0.318s
 ```

 # Performance

 Using Secretless reduces the transaction throughput by 28-30% on Postgresql.
-Once the connection to the backend database is established, the proxy runs 2 goroutines - one reads from the client and writes to the server, the other reads from the server and writes to the client.
+Once the connection to the backend database is established, Secretless runs 2 goroutines - one reads from the client and writes to the server, the other reads from the server and writes to the client.
 It's as simple as this:

 ```
     go stream(self.Client, self.Backend)
     go stream(self.Backend, self.Client)
 ```

-So I am not sure if it can be optimized any further.

-Here is some performance data created by running [pgbench](https://www.postgresql.org/docs/9.5/static/pgbench.html) in a Dockerized environment with the client, proxy and database running on a single machine (2017 MacBook Pro with 4-core Intel Core i7 @ 2.9GHz).
+Here is some performance data created by running [pgbench](https://www.postgresql.org/docs/9.5/static/pgbench.html) in a Dockerized environment with the client, Secretless and database running on a single machine (2017 MacBook Pro with 4-core Intel Core i7 @ 2.9GHz).

 Directly to the database:

 ```
-root@566b7c06abcf:/go/src/github.com/kgilpin/secretless-pg# PGPASSWORD=conjur PGSSLMODE=disable pgbench -h pg -U conjur -T 10 -c 12 -j 12 postgres
+root@566b7c06abcf:/go/src/github.com/kgilpin/secretless# PGPASSWORD=conjur PGSSLMODE=disable pgbench -h pg -U conjur -T 10 -c 12 -j 12 postgres
 starting vacuum...end.
 transaction type: TPC-B (sort of) scaling factor: 1